scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 }
 ```

-The `ms` call actually does the split. then we call a merge function to perform the merge.
+The `ms` call does the split. then we call a merge function to perform the merge.

 ```go
 func ms(nums, temp []int, low, high int) {